When I hear that phrase, it is often being used as a dig.

 When you are a salesperson, you live for a chance, however briefly, to become a magician and create magic.

-Magic, like yesterday when I was collecting my speaker’s badge at the registration desk for the Running Event in Austin.
+Magic, like when I was collecting my speaker’s badge at the registration desk for a Running Event in Austin.
 I merely asked the young woman why she had a gold anchor on the chain around her neck.
 She touched it, smiled, and said she works on cruise ships.
 She heads group tours as they travel around the world and had just gotten back from the Amazon.

 “I’ve never had anyone ask me about it,” she smiled.
 I told her I had just gotten back from Bogotá and how very different it was from New York.
 We shared a bit of pleasant conversation about the Amazon, gnats, malls, and New York.

 We both talked about work.
-She said she has Decembers off so she works at the convention center where it’s warm.
+She said she has December off so she works at the convention center where it’s warm.
 I got my badge and went on my way.
 All of that took about two minutes.